JMYoung93/ReadMe-Generator-/README.md

 *If you would like to contribute it, you can follow these guidelines for how to do so.*

-They can add more to the code as they please.
+Anyone can use this code and add to it as they see fit!